komorin0521/darknet_server/ReadMe.md

 1. Getting the detection result as json format
     URI: '/detect'
+    The parameter is 'thresh' which is threshold of yolo.
+    This is not required and the default value is 0.25.
+    If thresh is less than default, more object can be detected but misrecgnition increses.

 2. Getting the image which is embedded the rectangle and object name
     URI: '/get_predict_image'
+    The parameter is same as '/detect'

 # SoftWare
 - Python: 2.7.x